 Where to Take a 1000 Islands Cruise

 As you can imagine, there are a number of Thousand Islands cruises you can take.
 Not only are there plenty of tour operators but there’s also the time of day, special events and other things to think about when planning your trip.
 While it can mean an overwhelming number of options, it also means there’s probably a tour to fit your schedule.

 To start, there are five cities that are home to Thousand Islands boat tours and each of these companies have multiple offerings.
 I’ll go by city and then by the tour company to try and keep this as simple as possible.
 For full details on what you’ll see on each tour, head to their respective websites.

 Our first city is Rockport where you’ll find the aptly named Rockport Cruise Lines which is the tour company I went with.
 They have seven different cruise offerings ranging from just under an hour long to six hours.
 Their longer tours allow you to stop and visit Boldt Castle as well as Singer Castle, located on Dark Island.
 These castle tours would be what I would do on my next trip to the 1000 Islands!
 They have sunset cruise offerings as well.

 We’ll finish off the list with Kingston where you’ll find two boat tour companies.
 First is the 1000 Islands Cruises which leaves out of both Kingston and Brockville.
-They have two sightseeing cruises (Discovery Cruise at 90 minutes, Heart of the Islands Cruise at 3 hours) and three dining cruises (brunch, lunch and sunset dinner) each 3 hours long.
+They have two sightseeing cruises (90-minute Discovery Cruise and a 3 hour Heart of the Islands Cruise) and three dining cruises (brunch, lunch and sunset dinner) each 3 hours long.
 They also offer special event concert cruises throughout the summer.
 Second is St Lawrence Cruise Lines which offers multi-day cruises that visit a number of cities including Montreal, Ottawa and Quebec City.